5 Easy RV Hacks to Make the Most of Your RV Rental Experience

 1. Choose the right type of rv

 Before you book your RV rental, you should ask yourself which type of RV is right for you.
-At Lazydays Tampa, you can rent a Class A, B or C motorhome, as well as a travel trailer.
 At our Loveland and Denver RV dealerships, you’ll have the option of renting a Class A or Class C motorhome, as well as a travel trailer.
-While you can easily view individual amenities and sleeping capacities when exploring our RV Rental Fleet, for a more high-level review of the different types of RVs, check out our Ultimate Guide to Travel Trailers and our Ultimate Guide to Class A Motorhomes.
+While you can easily view individual amenities and sleeping capacities when exploring our RV Rental Fleet, for a more high-level review of the different types of RVs, check out our Ultimate Guide to Class C Motorhomes and our Ultimate Guide to Class A Motorhomes.

 2. Let Lazydays Plan Your Trip

 Feel overwhelmed by the prospect of planning your RV trip?
 Lazydays can help!
 Not only will our guide services help you come up with personalized itineraries and route planning, but we even offer driving tips, packing lists, booking assistance at select RV campgrounds and more.

 One of the perks of renting an RV at Lazydays is access to discounts at RV campgrounds across the country, including KOA Campgrounds, Thousand Trails, Encore RV Resorts and our very own award-winning Lazydays RV Resort in Tampa.
 Not only will you receive discounts on your stay, but we can even help you book your campground reservations.